vuthuyduong/dnabarcoder/README.md

 The analyzation component was to get an overview, and to study the length, the distribution, and the similarity variation of the sequences at different taxonomic levels.

-To get an overview of the moldITS.fasta dataset:
+-To get an overview of the moldITS.fasta dataset:

-../../dnabarcoder overview -i moldITS.fasta -c moldITS.current.classification
+../../dnabarcoder.py overview -i moldITS.fasta -c moldITS.current.classification

-To see the distribution of the barcode lengths:
+-To see the distribution of the barcode lengths:

-../../dnabarcoder length -i moldITS.fasta -l 100
+../../dnabarcoder.py length -i moldITS.fasta -l 100

 Here l is the interval length.

+-To get the distribution of the sequences at different taxonomic level:

+../../dnabarcoder.py distribution -i moldITS.fasta -c moldITS.current.classification -p 3,4,5,6,7

+where p is the position of the taxonomic level in the classification file.

+If we want to visualize the distribution of the sequences with Krona, then we can use the following command:

+../../dnabarcoder.py -i moldITS.fasta -c moldITS.current.classification -p 2,3,4,5,6,7 -method krona

 ## visualization